|

 opportunities to study law in the U.S. and other developed countries.
 They have been trained to utilize legal information to

 engage in thorough legal research.
+On

 the other hand, jurists out of China have also